KxSystems/docs/docs/wp/java-api/index.md

 ### Test tickerplant and feedhandler setup

-To facilitate the testing of Java subscriber processes we can implement example q processes freely available in the Kx repository.
+To facilitate the testing of Java subscriber processes we can implement example q processes freely available in the KX repository.
 Simulation of a tickerplant can be achieved with [`tick.q`](https://github.com/KxSystems/kdb-tick/blob/master/tick.q);
 Trade data, using the trade schema defined in `sym.q`, can then be